HealthcareCompilanceLab/HealthcareCompilanceLab/README.md

   <img src="https://media.tenor.com/1S7bWTL8VWMAAAAi/abster-coded.gif" alt="Coding GIF" width="320">
 </p>

 We are fourth-year Information Sciences students at **Sheridan College** with a strong interest in cybersecurity, compliance, and healthcare data protection.
-As part of our capstone project, we are developing the **Healthcare Data Security Compliance Checker** to connect academic learning with a real-world healthcare security challenge.
+As part of our capstone project, we are developing the **Healthcare Data Security Compliance Checker** to connect academic learning with a practical healthcare security challenge.

-The project explores how healthcare compliance frameworks such as **HIPAA**, **PHIPA**, **ISO/IEC 27001**, and **NIST SP 800-53A** can support practical technical validation.
-Our goal is to demonstrate how security controls, compliance requirements, and risk assessment can work together to improve the protection of sensitive healthcare information.
+The project is designed as a proof-of-concept that helps evaluate whether important security safeguards are in place in healthcare environments.
+It does not process or store live patient health information.
+Instead, it focuses on security-related indicators, compliance validation, and evidence-based reporting.

 ### Team Members
 - **Hartej Singh Dhanjal** — Project Manager